We are not required to sacrifice ourselves.

 There are many circumstances in which we are asked to give ourselves as sacrifice.

-To sacrifice our convictions, or even our being, our own dreams, or our family.
+To sacrifice our convictions, or even our being, our own dreams, or our family or precious time.

 Circumstances in which family, or friends, or parents, or employer, sometimes even employees, look at us with the expectation that we would offer ourselves, that we would commit to doing something or taking on a responsibility, of which the consequences will remain long into the future, long after the benefit of the sacrifice has dissipated.